 The risk of bleeding on vitamin K antagonists may differ among patients with different types of PH.
 As an example, a retrospective study of 198 patients with PH receiving anticoagulation reported major bleeding events in 23 percent .
 Compared to idiopathic PAH and chronic thromboembolic disease-associated PAH, connective tissue disease-related PAH had a higher bleeding event rate (19 versus 5.4 and 2.4 events per 100 patient-years, respectively).
 This suggests that differences in bleeding risk may alter the risk-benefit ratio of anticoagulation in PH subtypes.
 Prospective studies with subset analysis are required to accurately assess whether increases in bleeding risk offset the apparent benefit of anticoagulation in these patient groups.

 Patients with pulmonary hypertension frequently have other risk factors for thromboembolism (eg, atrial fibrillation, severe left heart failure) that may warrant anticoagulation.
 These conditions are discussed separately.
-(See "Antithrombotic therapy to prevent embolization in atrial fibrillation" and "Antithrombotic therapy in patients with heart failure".)
+(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization" and "Antithrombotic therapy in patients with heart failure".)